Thousands of Court Cases Delayed During COVID-19

 While matters dealt with in Court are generally open to the public, arbitration matters are kept private which can be helpful for businesses operating in a competitive environment.
 Parties to an arbitration can shape the process themselves, including choosing the procedural rules and selecting a knowledgeable arbitrator, who can in essence serve as a private judge.
 BCICAC maintains a roster of pre-approved arbitrators with expertise relevant to many different areas of business, such as the construction and energy industry.

 “Even if a case has been commenced in the courts, the parties can agree to divert their dispute to arbitration in order to have it resolved,” said Penner.
 “In many instances, it turns out to be a much faster alternative.
 On average, our cases are resolved in 10 months whereas according to the World Bank, a typical contract dispute takes 910 days or around 30 months in Canada’s court system.”

-Parties submitting litigation matters to arbitration have the ability to preserve appeal rights.
+Arbitration proceedings offer the flexibility to accommodate social distancing measures without suspending resolution of disputes.
+Hearings can and have been conducted by teleconference, videoconference or in writing.
+Parties considering submitting pending litigation matters to arbitration have the ability to preserve appeal rights.
 BCICAC’s domestic commercial rules offer the ability to opt into an appeal process internal to BCICAC.
-Alternatively, parties may include in their arbitration agreement a provision to preserve the appeal rights they would have had if the dispute had been litigated in court.
+Alternatively, parties may agree in their arbitration agreement to preserve the appeal rights they would have had if the dispute had been litigated.